losAnZe/Nayaymadad/design.md

 ### Property 15: Citation UI Interactivity

-*For any* message containing citations, the NyayMadad_App SHALL render each citation as a tappable chip that expands to show full legal text when tapped.
+*For any* message containing citations, the Nayaymadad_App SHALL render each citation as a tappable chip that expands to show full legal text when tapped.

 **Validates: Requirements 3.7**

 ### Property 16: Image Upload Completion

-*For any* image selected or captured by the user, the NyayMadad_App SHALL successfully upload it to the Backend_API (or return an error if upload fails).
+*For any* image selected or captured by the user, the Nayaymadad_App SHALL successfully upload it to the Backend_API (or return an error if upload fails).

 **Validates: Requirements 4.2**